Joaopmsitz/ccna-networking-labs/ccna-1-introduction-to-networks/module-04-physical-layer/01-connect-a-wired-and-wireless-lan/README.md

 ## Overview

-This Packet Tracer lab focused on connecting a wired and wireless network using the correct cable types and verifying connectivity between devices.
+This Packet Tracer lab focused on connecting wired and wireless networks using the appropriate cable types and verifying end-to-end connectivity.

-The activity reinforced Physical Layer concepts by requiring the selection of appropriate media, establishing device connections, testing communication, and examining the physical network topology.
+The activity reinforced Physical Layer concepts by requiring the selection of appropriate transmission media, establishing device connections, testing communication, and examining both the physical and logical network topologies.

 ---

 ## Objectives

-- Connect devices using the appropriate cable types
+* Connect devices using the appropriate cable types
-- Identify straight-through, crossover, serial, coaxial, and console cables
+* Identify straight-through, crossover, serial, coaxial, and console cables
-- Verify network connectivity
+* Verify network connectivity
-- Explore logical and physical topologies
+* Explore logical and physical topologies
-- Analyze communication between wired and wireless networks
+* Analyze communication between wired and wireless network segments

 ---